MitchellAcoustics/cityseg/docs/index.md

 ## Project Structure

-CitySeg is organized into several Python modules:
+The project is organized into several Python modules, each serving a specific purpose within the CitySeg pipeline:

+- `main.py`: Entry point of the application, responsible for initializing and running the segmentation pipeline.
-- `config.py`: Configuration classes for the pipeline
+- `config.py`: Defines configuration classes and handles loading and validating configuration settings.
-- `pipeline.py`: Core segmentation pipeline implementation
+- `pipeline.py`: Implements the core segmentation pipeline, including model loading and inference.
-- `processors.py`: Classes for processing images, videos, and directories
+- `processors.py`: Contains classes for processing images, videos, and directories, managing the segmentation workflow.
+- `segmentation_analyzer.py`: Provides functionality for analyzing segmentation results, including computing statistics and generating reports.
+- `video_file_iterator.py`: Implements an iterator for efficiently processing multiple video files in a directory.
+- `visualization_handler.py`: Handles the visualization of segmentation results using color palettes.
+- `file_handler.py`: Manages file operations related to saving and loading segmentation data and metadata.
-- `utils.py`: Utility functions for analysis, file operations, and logging
+- `utils.py`: Provides utility functions for various tasks, including data handling and logging.
+- `palettes.py`: Defines color palettes for different datasets used in segmentation.
-- `exceptions.py`: Custom exception classes for error handling
+- `exceptions.py`: Custom exception classes for error handling throughout the pipeline.

 For detailed API documentation, visit our [API Reference](api/config.md) section.